JayPeaa/milestone2/readme.md

 The project concept is from the perspective of a Technology Company ("Best Analytics") who produces dashboards and provides web design services.
 The main feature of the site is the dashboard which utilises D3, Crossfilter and DC.js.
+The data used is a dummy dataset for two franshises "New You" and "Fresh Look".
 It incorporates a number of interactive charts, a data count and a data table.
 The 'Consolidated Sales Chart' includes a brush feature to easily select different time periods.

 ## UX